 This morning as we continue our look at Christmas Carols, we turn to a beautiful carol that describes the Angels singing Glory to the newborn king.
 But the real the thrust of the song is found in the second stanza: Peace on earth, and mercy mild, God and sinners reconciled.

-Peace is that elusive gift we tend to spend a life time chasing, but it always seems just outside of our grasp.
-We must understand that we are offered peace as God’s children because we have been reconciled with God.
-Christ came and provided the sacrifice for our sins, but especially at this time of the year with all of the fusing and fighting that happens at the toy aisle, it’s a little hard to feel at peace.
+Everyone of us are looking for a little bit of peace, it’s a million dollar business.
+From noise makers, to pills, to weighted blankets, to essential oils we spend a considerable amount of time and money looking for peace.
+Yet it always seems just outside of our grasp.
+And especially at this time of the year with all of the fusing and fighting that happens at the toy aisle, it’s a little hard to feel at peace.

 First we have got to be at peace with one another

 It seems that we feel like we have to gripe and complain and argue and fight for everything we want in life.
 Unfortunately at this time of the year, that me first attitude is prevalent in stores, parking lots, and even around the family dinner table.
 But I am so thankful that Christians don’t have that same struggle.
 We understand that we were raised under the covenant of grace and saved from our past.
 That’s why Christians are very humble and always put others needs and feeling before their own.
 Right????

 Actually no… And it’s not a new struggle.
 In John chapters 14-16 we see that Jesus is constantly addressing the I want it my way! attitude of the apostles.
 Actually what the Bible says is that they were arguing over who was the greatest in the kingdom.